-Have you ever been working on a 3D scene using Three.js and noticed the dreaded shadow stripes?
-Don't worry – shadow acne is a relatively common problem in 3D graphics, but luckily there are ways to fix it.
-In this tutorial, we'll explore what causes shadow acne and how to solve it for smoother results with your geometry.
+Have you ever been working on a 3D scene in Three.js and noticed the dreaded shadow stripes?
+Don't worry – shadow acne is a relatively common problem in 3D graphics and there are known ways to fix it.

 What is the shadow acne?